dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 Please verify that you:
 - Know whether your repo is part of the [Maestro/darc dependency flow](https://github.com/dotnet/arcade/blob/master/Documentation/DependencyFlowOnboarding.md)
-  - If so, have the [`darc`](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md) command installed and authenticated
+  - If so, have the [`darc`](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md) command installed, updated and authenticated
+  - Make sure tokens set using `darc authenticate` are still valid ([docs](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#authenticate))
   - Have PowerShell installed so that you can run scripts provided by us
 - Know whether your repository is mirrored to the [internal AzDO dnceng project](https://dev.azure.com/dnceng/internal/_git)
   - Make sure you have sufficient permissions to manage branches/branch policies for the internal AzDO mirror of your repository
     - You need to have the `Force push` permission in branch security settings for the `master` branch to be able to delete it
-    - Make sure you see the `Set as default branch` dropdown menu item in branch management
+    - Make sure you see the `Set as default branch` dropdown menu item in branch management (verify with some random branch)
-  - Make sure you have permissions to manage pipeline's settings in the AzDO portal
+  - Make sure you have permissions to manage pipeline's settings in the AzDO portal (if unsure, see screenshots in `8.
+Change the default branch for AzDO pipelines`)
-- Have permissions to manage branches and branch policies in GitHub for your repo
+- Have permissions to manage branches and branch policies in GitHub for your repo (access to Settings > Branches)
 - Are aware of any custom hard-coded references to the `master` branch inside of your repository
-  - Non-Arcade related, only specific to your repository
+  - Non-Arcade related, only specific to your repository (disregard references in `/.git`, `/eng/common/` and `/azure-pipelines.yaml` for the moment)
   - These can be some custom build scripts, documentation, makefiles...
      > Please note that GitHub has a new feature that will try to redirect you to the default branch for certain 404s,
      > e.g. https://github.com/dotnet/efcore/blob/master/README.md will lead to the `README.md` on the default `release/5.0` branch